Good times need to be shared. I've got one for you. I have just

 Most special for the trip was meeting and getting to

-know the Sextons.
-They took us in as family and
+the Sextons.
+They took us in as family

 we met their children and grandchildren giving us